MikeDombo/AudioDidact/README.md

 ## Future Tasks

 ## Completed Tasks
+- Session files are now written to disk as soon as possible so that a single browser can have multiple pages open and downloading concurrently
 - Better session handling (session cookie is now stored for a long time and refreshed often)
 - Create and verify databases
 - Account management added